argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 ## Installing a config management plugin

-There are two ways to install a Config Management Plugin (CMP):
+There are two ways to install a Config Management Plugin:

-1. Add the plugin config to the Argo CD ConfigMap.
+1. Add the plugin config to the Argo CD ConfigMap (**this method is deprecated and will be removed in a future version**).
 The repo-server container will run your plugin's commands.
 This is a good option for a simple plugin that requires only a few lines of code that fit nicely in the Argo CD ConfigMap.
 2. Add the plugin as a sidecar to the repo-server Pod.
    This is a good option for a more complex plugin that would clutter the Argo CD ConfigMap.
 A copy of the repository is sent to the sidecar container as a tarball and processed individually per application, which makes it a good option for [concurrent processing of monorepos](../operator-manual/high_availability.md#enable-concurrent-processing).

-### Option 1: Configure plugins via Argo CD configmap
+### Option 1: Configure plugins via Argo CD configmap (deprecated)

 The following changes are required to configure a new plugin: